OpenEvalProject/evals/manuscripts/elife-89813/v1/manuscript.md

 For assembly formation (sequestrase) assay, 1.5 μM firefly luciferase in buffer F was denatured alone or in the presence of different sHsp concentrations by incubation at 44 °C for 10 min.
 Size of obtained luciferase aggregates was then measured by DLS at 25 °C. Results are presented as an average hydrodynamic diameter of measured particles weighted by intensity (Z-average) ± standard deviation.

-## Biolayer interferometry (BLI) measurements
+### Biolayer interferometry (BLI) measurements

 sHsps interactions with aggregated luciferase or aggregated E. coli lysate were measured using the Octet K2 system.
 Anchoring layer of his-tagged luciferase was attached to Octet NTA Biosensors by 5 min incubation in 0.6 mg/ml his-tagged luciferase in denaturing conditions in buffer UF (50 mM Tris pH 7.5, 4.5 M urea, 150 mM KCl, 20 mM MgCl2, 2.5 mM DTT) at 25 °C with 350 rpm shaking.
 Sensors were then incubated for 5 min as above in buffer H (50 mM Tris pH 7.5, 150 mM KCl, 20 mM MgCl2, 5 mM β-mercaptoethanol) to remove urea and unbound luciferase.
 The protein aggregate was then formed on the sensor by incubation for 10 min in 0,5 mg/ml His-tagged luciferase or 0.2 mg/ml E. coli lysate in buffer H at 44 °C (in case of the luciferase) or 55 °C (in case of the lysate).
 Sensors were then again incubated in buffer H for 5 min at 25 °C with 350 rpm shaking to remove excess protein.
 Sensors with attached aggregate were placed in the Octet system in H buffer for 60 s baseline measurement and then placed for 1 hr in 5 μM sHsp solution in H buffer to measure sHsps association.
 Sensors were then moved for 1 hr to buffer H to measure protein dissociation.
 Measurements were performed with 1000 rpm shaking at 44 °C (in case of full-length sHsps) or at 25 °C (in case of ACDs).
 Full-length proteins were preincubated at 44 °C for 10 min before measurement.

 sHsps displacement by Hsp70 system was measured using ForteBio BLItz.
 Sensors with attached aggregates were prepared as described above, with buffer F (50 mM Tris pH 7.5, 150 mM KCl, 20 mM MgCl2, 2.5 mM DTT) instead of buffer H. Baseline biolayer was measured for 60 s.
 Sensors were then placed in 5 µM sHsp solution in buffer F, previously preincubated for 10 min at 44 °C. sHsps association was measured for 10 min.
 Sensors were then moved to either buffer F or Hsp70 system in buffer F (0.7 µM DnaK, 0.28 µM DnaJ, 0.21 µM GrpE, 5 mM ATP, 0.1 mg/ml creatine kinase, 18 mM creatine phosphate).
 Hsp70 system binding and sHsps dissociation were measured for 1 hr.
 Measurements were performed at room temperature with 2000 rpm shaking.

 ACD interactions with C-terminal peptide were measured using Octet K2 system.
 Octet NTA Biosensors were placed in buffer C (50 mM Tris pH 7.5, 150 mM KCl, 5% glycerol, 5 mM β-mercaptoethanol) and baseline signal was measured for 60 s.
 Sensors were then placed in 2.5 µM His6-SUMO-C-peptide solution in buffer C and incubated for 15 min.
 Surplus His6-SUMO-C-peptide was then removed by incubation in G buffer for 15 min.
 Sensors were then moved to ACD solution and association was measured for 48 min.
 After that, ACD dissociation was measured in buffer G for 10 min.
 Measurements were performed with 1000 rpm shaking at 25 °C. Measurements were performed for different ACD concentrations in triplicates.
 Biolayer thickness at the end of association stage was corrected for the nonspecific binding using control substituting His6-SUMO for His6-SUMO-C-peptide and converted to fraction bound by min-max scaling between 0 and 1 using minimal and maximal triplicate averages of biolayer thickness.
-To determine dissociation constant fraction bound as a function of ACD concentration was fitted to the Hill equation using SciPy implementation (Virtanen et al., 2020) of dogbox algorithm:fb = XnK0.5n+Xn
+To determine dissociation constant fraction bound as a function of ACD concentration was fitted to the Hill equation using SciPy implementation (Virtanen et al., 2020) of dogbox algorithm:

+$$
+f_{b} = \frac{X^{n}}{K_{0.5}^{n}+X^{n}}
+$$

 Where [X] is the total ACD concentration, K0.5-ACD concentration required to reach half-maximum binding at equilibrium, n-Hill coefficient, fb-fraction bound.
 Standard deviations of fitted K0.5 and n values were derived from the diagonal of the optimized parameters covariance matrix.

-## Molecular dynamics (MD)
+### Molecular dynamics (MD)

 All MD simulations were performed using Gromacs 2019.2 (Van Der Spoel et al., 2005) and CHARMM36-jul2021 as a force field (Huang et al., 2017).
 Simulations were performed in the isothermal-isobaric (NPT) ensemble, where the temperature was kept at 310 K using v-rescale thermostat (Bussi et al., 2007) with a time constant of 0.1 ps and the pressure was held at 1 bar using Parinello-Rahman barostat (Parrinello and Rahman, 1981).
 Lennard-Jones potential with a cut-off of 1.0 nm was used to describe Van der Waals interactions.
 Computation of long-range electrostatic interactions was performed using the particle mesh Ewald (PME) method (Essmann et al., 1995) with a Fourier grid spacing of 0.12 nm and a real space cutoff of 1.0 nm.
 Bonds between hydrogen and protein heavy atoms were constrained by P-LINCS (Hess et al., 1997), and water molecules geometry was constrained by SETTLE (Miyamoto and Kollman, 1992).
 Integration of equations of motion was performed by leap-frog algorithm (Van Gunsteren and Berendsen, 1988) with a time step of 2 fs.
 Periodic boundary conditions were applied in all dimensions.